linode/docs/docs/security/ssl/obtaining-lets-encrypt-certificates-on-ubuntu-14-04.md

 {: .caution}
 >
-> As of 2015-12-19, Let's Encrypt is still in *public beta*.
+> As of 2016-01-01, Let's Encrypt is still in *public beta*.
 Although most users have reported success with Ubuntu 14.04, the ACME client is still being debugged and developed. **Do not deploy Let's Encrypt Public Beta in a production environment without testing it beforehand.**

 ## Prerequisites

-- A Linode server running Ubuntu 14.04.
+- A Linode server running Ubuntu 14.04 with < 2GB of RAM.
+On a **Linode 1024** server, add 1GB of SWAP to meet this requirement.
 We recommend following our [Getting started](/docs/getting-started) guide if you need help setting up your Linode
 - The `git` package.
 If it is not installed on your Linode, execute the `sudo apt-get install git` command to install it

 ## Downloading and Installing Let's Encrypt